getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ![Toggle Field](toggle_field_bp.gif)

-The `toggle` field type is a on/off kind of input, with configurable labels
+The `toggle` field type is an on/off kind of input, with configurable labels.

 Example: